xsltdev/angdev.ru/docs/angular/i18n-optional-manage-marked-text.md

 The Angular extractor generates a file with a translation unit entry each of the following instances.

-*   Each `i18n` attribute in a component template
+-   Each `i18n` attribute in a component template
-*   Each [`$localize`][AioApiLocalizeInitLocalize] tagged message string in component code
+-   Each [`$localize`][aioapilocalizeinitlocalize] tagged message string in component code

-As described in [How meanings control text extraction and merges][AioGuideI18nCommonPrepareHowMeaningsControlTextExtractionAndMerges], Angular assigns each translation unit a unique ID.
+As described in [How meanings control text extraction and merges][aioguidei18ncommonpreparehowmeaningscontroltextextractionandmerges], Angular assigns each translation unit a unique ID.

 The following example displays translation units with unique IDs.